andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 For simplicity, we will add all the senders UTXOs as inputs in each transaction so we don't have filter UTXOs based on the amount of funds the sender is sending.

-The outputs are the destination of the funds to be transfered (`"where the money os going"`).
+The outputs are the destination of the funds to be transfered (`"where the money is going"`).

 Basically, an output have the following attributes:
 - Recipient public key